zarr-developers/governance/GOVERNANCE.md

 ## Tier 2: The Zarr Specification — Spec Committee

 The Zarr Specification is the focal point that brings together all Zarr implementations.
-Because it addresses the on-disk format, decisions about the spec will persist for decades.
+Because it addresses the format of data at rest, decisions about the spec will persist for decades.
 Ensuring responsible and careful evolution of the spec, balancing the need for innovation with the need for stability, is the mandate of the Spec Committee.